Email Signup Forms: 14 Places to Add Them for Higher Conversions

 Chris Lema After Blog Optin

-With a dark background, this optin form stands out amid his otherwise light color palette.
+With its dark background, this optin form stands out amid his otherwise light color palette.

 But don’t just include an optin form at the bottom of your posts.
-You can also have opportunities to sign up within your posts.
+You can also have opportunities to sign up in the middle of your posts.

 How To Add an Email Signup Form in Blog Posts